carolstoffel/Image-converter/README.md

 # ConvertImages
-This script converts images in .bmp to .jpg.
+This script converts images .bmp into .jpg.

 First, it will ask to the user insert the path and then will convert all .bmp files to .jpg, including the .bmp files in the directory the user inserted and also the .bmp files inside its subdirectories.
 After that, it will move the older files(.bmp) to a backup folder.